pinterest/ktlint/documentation/release-latest/docs/rules/standard.md

 Multiline expression on the right hand side of an expression are forced to start on a separate line.
 Expressions in return statement are excluded as that would result in a compilation error.

+Setting `ktlint_function_signature_body_expression_wrapping` of the `function-signature` rule takes precedence when set to `default`.
+This setting keeps the first line of a multiline expression body on the same line as the end of function signature as long as the max line length is not exceeded.
+In that case, this rule does not wrap the multiline expression.

 === "[:material-heart:](#) Ktlint"

     ```kotlin